nathan78906/InternHub/userstories.md

 # User Stories

+As a Student, I want to be able to login to a student account.

+As an Employer, I want to be able to login to an employer's account.

+As an Admin, I want to be able to login to an admin account.
+- An admin account should have control over listings and other accounts.

 As an Employer, I want to be able to post open positions for students to view.
 - Given a job description, when I login to the application, then I should be able to post my job.